Angeslab/Process-Journal/index.md

 Explored wearable assembly options using conductive thread and soft materials.

+JAVA BLOCK IN MAKECODE:
 ![Java blocks](images/Java-blocks.png)

+JAVA CODE IN MAKECODE:
 ![Java code](images/Java-code.png)

 Reflections: Automating mood detection based on BPM changes simplifies the user experience and makes the bracelet more responsive.
 I decided to log “Stressed” if BPM exceeds the rolling average by 15%, and “Calm” otherwise.